 Permanent life insurance is chock full of fine print about commissions, what happens if you cancel the policy within a certain number of years (answer: you lose almost everything you’ve paid into the policy), and what the company isn’t responsible for.
 Contrast this with a term life insurance policy that essentially states that you pay a certain premium every month, and if you die during the term, they will pay your estate your policy death benefit amount.
 Term life insurance is cut and dry; permanent life insurance is a mess.

-If you opened an investment account at ShareBuilder today, you would be encouraged to set up automatic investments from your checking account into a mutual fund.
+If you opened an investment account, you would be encouraged to set up automatic investments from your checking account into a mutual fund.
 You might contribute $100 per month to get started.
 You make it through the first 6 months fine, but something happens in your life and you need to stop making payments.
 You cut off the automatic payments, but you still own the shares that you purchased over the previous 6 months.
 Their value is dictated by the share price in the marketplace.

 With permanent life insurance, if you stop paying the premiums, you can lose all of the money you have “invested” into the policy.
 It’s not an investment if you don’t hold an asset or shares.